The Australian Energy Regulator (AER) is developing guidelines to make the integrated system plan (ISP) actionable. These include:

 Under the draft rules, the ISP will be subject to additional governance arrangements through binding cost benefit analysis guidelines and forecasting best practice guidelines.
 There will also be changes to the regulatory investment tests (RITs) and associated application guidelines to be consistent with the new planning process.

 We are developing these guidelines in line with the consultation process set out in the National Electricity Rules.
-We commenced the consultation process on 20 November 2019 with the publication of an issues paper.
+We commenced the consultation process on 20 November 2019 with the publication of an issues paper, and held a joint public forum with the ESB on 5 December.
+Submissions to the issues paper closed on 17 January 2020.